Rhema (doctrine): As cleansing

 Nee holds that to be truly Christian one can not rely on "an outward source" but "an inward one" in order to "understand the will of God from within" and not have "His will still something outside of us".
 By means of believers inward reception of rhema "He [Jesus] intends to restore and recover them to what He proposed in eternity past, so that He might have that which fulfills His desire in eternity future.
 In his magnificent work, the Lord is using the words He speaks as the instrument to bring the church back to God's original purpose."

 In this Nee maintains "All doctrine, teaching, theology, and knowledge are of little use if they just flow from one person to another.
 True growth depends upon our receiving the word directly from God.
 God is using His rhema to do His work, and He desires to speak to us.
 Therefore, if our purpose in reading the Scriptures is solely for knowledge, it is indeed pitiful.
 If this is so, we are finished.
 The real value of the Scriptures is that God can speak to man through them.
 If we desire to be useful in the Lord's hands, we must be spoken to by the Lord.
 Whether or not our building is spiritual depends upon whether the Lord has spoken to us.
 Knowledge and doctrine are of no spiritual use.
-Only the Lord's speaking in us is of spiritual value. ...Only rehma is of any value.
+Only the Lord's speaking in us is of spiritual value. ...Only rhema is of any value.
 If we do something just because others tell us to do it, we are keeping the law; we are not in the New Testament."

 Nee holds that "knowledge of the Scriptures and understanding of the doctrine" are not spirituality, "Bible knowledge can never be a substitute for spirituality.
 Only God's speaking to us, personally and directly is of any real value. ...We need to know what is dead and what is living, what is mere knowledge and what is spiritual.
 Whatever is not living has no spiritual value.
 If we have rhema, the living word of God, we can be cleansed and sanctified."